MC Given the following SQL query:

 HAVING SUM(QUANTITY < 15)

 What is the result?
-The query returns the PRODNR and average QUANTITY of each purchase order that has less than 15 orders. incorrect The query returns the PRODNR and average QUANTITY of each purchase order that has less than 15 purchase order lines. incorrect The query returns the PRODNR and average QUANTITY of each product for which the total ordered quantity is less than 15. correct The query returns the PRODNR and average QUANTITY of each product that has less than 15 orders. incorrect MC We're interested in wine stores.
-Therefore, we want to retrieve the SUPNR and SUPNAME of each store which contains 'wine' in its store name.
-Which of the following queries can we use?
-SELECT SUPNR, SUPNAME
+The query returns the PRODNR and average QUANTITY of each purchase order that has less than 15 orders. incorrect The query returns the PRODNR and average QUANTITY of each purchase order that has less than 15 purchase order lines. incorrect The query returns the PRODNR and average QUANTITY of each product that has less than 15 orders. incorrect The query returns the PRODNR and average QUANTITY of each product for which the total ordered quantity is less than 15. correct

 FROM SUPPLIER